- New mandatory public health measures in effect April 6.

 For any online fee payment issues, contact the Service Alberta Contact Centre at:

-Ensure your application includes your fee payment document and Ministerial Recommendation Letter.
+Ensure your application includes your fee payment document.

 Keep a copy of your application for your records.